rxdn/twilight/gateway/README.md

 ### HTTP

-The `twilight-http` feature enables the gateway to validate its token at startup and for the clusters to retrieve Discord's recommended shard count at runtime.
+The `twilight-http` feature enables the cluster to retrieve Discord's recommended shard count at runtime.

 `twilight-http` is enabled by default.